Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

 Our test depends on the choice of a prior distribution on the alternative $\cH_1 = \{P_{(\theta_a,\theta_b)}: (\theta_a,\theta_b) \in \Theta_1 \}$ with $\Theta_1 \subset \{ (\theta_a,\theta_b) : \theta_a, \theta_b \in \Theta \}$.
 The choice of prior does not affect the type-I error safety guarantee, hence it is fine, even from a frequentist point of view, if such a prior is chosen based on vague prior knowledge.
 Still, the prior affects how fast one will tend to reject the null if it is indeed false.
-For the case that no clear prior knowledge is available, one may use the prior that is optimal in terms of worst-case power or the related GRO criterion (definition in Section \ref{sec:basics}). \commentout{We provide extensive simulations indicating what prior has optimal behaviour in a worst-case sense. }
+For the case that no clear prior knowledge is available, one may use the prior that is optimal in terms of the relative GRO criterion; again the resulting test also has good power properties.

 \paragraph{\E-Variable Perspective; Block-wise Approach; Optional Continuation} In its simplest form, an {\em \E variable\/} is a nonnegative random variable $S$ such that under all distributions $P$ in the null hypothesis,